Service User Privacy Policy

 • Last name

 We may also process your personal data to create an anonymised dataset from it.
 We then perform analysis upon this dataset to improve our services.
 Anonymisation means that the data is no longer linked to an identified or identifiable natural person.
-As a result, it ceases to be considered personal data under the UK GDPR.
+As a result, it ceases to be considered personal data under the UK GDPR and the EU GDPR.

 4. How we collect your personal data

-We collect most of this personal data directly from you when you use the ClearStake service.
+We collect most of this personal data directly from you when you use the ClearStake platform.
 However, we may also collect information from third parties such as the gambling operator who may have referred you to our service and from your bank where you choose to provide your data via open banking.

 5. Purposes for which we use your personal data and the lawful basis